contao/package-metadata/docs/en/README.md

 not provide any automated installation process so providing a homepage link to describe how a user can obtain and install the package is required.

+## Spell checking

+Your meta data is automatically checked for spelling issues.
+You might need to update the `whitelist.txt` in your pull request in case the spell check fails but you are sure the word you used is correct.

 ## Supported languages

 See https://github.com/contao/contao-manager/blob/master/src/i18n/locales.js